EUROPE MARKETS: European Stocks Under Pressure As Euro Hits Highest Since January 2015

 "The bias is positive" she said in her note.
 "Leveraged funds more than doubled their net positive euro positions last week."

-The shared currency European trade bought $1.1930 at last check Monday, compared with $1.1924 late Friday in New York.
+The shared currency during Monday afternoon European trade bought $1.1936, compared with $1.1924 late Friday in New York.

-Harvey hits: Meanwhile, the Stoxx Europe 600 Oil & Gas Index shed 0.3% as energy companies and investors assessed the impact of Hurricane Harvey.
+Harvey hits: The Stoxx Europe 600 Oil & Gas Index shed 0.2% as energy companies and investors assessed the impact of Hurricane Harvey.

-The hurricane, now downgraded to a tropical storm, left a swathe of destruction in Texas after making landfall, knocking nearly 15% of U.S. refinery capacity out of commission (http://www.marketwatch.com/story/houston-flooding-expected-to-have-quite-awful-impact-on-energy-markets-2017-08-27).
-The heavy flooding it is causing could crimp even more of the country's energy infrastructure.
+Harvey, now downgraded to a tropical storm, left widespread damage in Texas after making landfall, knocking nearly 15% of U.S. refinery capacity out of commission (http://www.marketwatch.com/story/houston-flooding-expected-to-have-quite-awful-impact-on-energy-markets-2017-08-27).
+The heavy flooding it's caused could crimp even more of the country's energy infrastructure.

 "It's bearish for crude oil and bullish for gasoline," Barnabas Gan, an analyst at OCBC in Singapore, told The Wall Street Journal.